-Download a collection of bacterial genomes representatives directly from RefSeq or NCBI Pathogen Detection Project (see http://www.ncbi.nlm.nih.gov/projects/pathogens/).
+Download a collection of bacterial assemblies and enrich with metadata from the NCBI Pathogen Detection Project (see http://www.ncbi.nlm.nih.gov/projects/pathogens/).

 This will open the following wizard window (figure 18.7):

 The settings are:

 - Select a pathogen.
 Select a pathogen for which to download assemblies and associated metadata.

 - Only complete genomes.
 This can be used to switch between complete genomes or to also allow for downloading incomplete assemblies.

 - Include plasmids.
 This option can be used to include or exclude plasmids from the downloaded database.
 Note that if a database of plasmids only is required, the Download Custom Microbial Reference Database tool should be used instead.

 - Minimum N50 length.
 This option can be used to remove assemblies with shorter N50 values (the default value is set at 500,000 bp).
 Short N50 values typically indicate low assembly quality.
 This option is not available when "Only complete genomes" has been selected.